Physics4Kids.comLight & Optics

 Looking at the Particles

 Light not only moves in waves; it also moves with a flow of little particles.
-Scientists call these particles of light photons.
+Scientists call these particles of light, photons.
 The packets contain the energy that makes up the energy of the light.
 Scientists measure something called the relative energy of different types of light.
-Relative energy is an inverse measure of the wavelength.
-Inverse means "1" divided by the number.
-So relative energy for a type of light is '1' divided by the wavelength.
-When you finish the division you can determine that if a type of light has a shorter wavelength, it has a higher energy.
+The energy increases as the wavelength decreases.

 Looking at the Energy